SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 4. The simulation condition which generates the measurement ([here](@ref petab_simulation_conditions) is an example where this is used).

-([When [pre-equilibration](https://sebapersson.github.io/PEtab.jl/stable/Brannmark/) is used to initiate the system in a steady state, a fifth field is also required])
+*Note also, when [pre-equilibration](https://sebapersson.github.io/PEtab.jl/stable/Brannmark/) is used to initiate the system in a steady state, a fifth field is also required.*

 Measurements are provided in a `DataFrame` where each row corresponds to a measurement.
 The values are provided in the `obs_id`, `time`, `measurement`, and `simulation_id` columns.
 In our case we only need to fill in the first three:
 ```@example petab1